jspaaks/copier-template-for-c-projects/README.md

    Yes
 🎤 Add a CMake build configuration?
    Yes
+🎤 What C standard does the project use?
+   C23
 🎤 Add a Code::Blocks IDE configuration?
    Yes
 🎤 Add a clang-format configuration?